The Golden Eagle - Arctic Explorer - Quest for the Northern Lights - New Year

-Flight arrivals into Moscow and transfer to the luxurious Four Seasons Moscow situated on Red Square (or similar).
+Flight arrivals into St Petersburg and transfer to the luxurious Four Seasons Lion Palace (or similar).
 This evening you are invited to a champagne drinks reception with the opportunity to meet your fellow travellers before our exclusive Welcome Dinner.
 Specially selected international wines are included with dinner, as with all meals during the tour.

-At the start of your adventure why not extend your stay in Moscow with pre-tour nights to explore more of the city at your leisure and enjoy the lively atmosphere of the Christmas markets or go ice skating on one of the outdoor rinks in the central squares?
+At the start of your adventure why not extend your stay in St Petersburg with pre-tour nights to explore more of the city at your leisure and enjoy the lively atmosphere of the Christmas markets or go ice skating on one of the outdoor rinks in the central squares?

 We have a unique opportunity to celebrate New Year’s Eve on board at our signature Gala Caviar Dinner on board the Golden Eagle in the beautifully designed restaurant car, specially decorated tonight for our New Year’s Eve Party.
 Enjoy complimentary champagne, international wines and live musical entertainment for a New Year’s Eve you won’t forget as we begin our rail journey northwards to the Arctic Circle.